RobinHankin/schwarzschild/inst/JOSE/paper.md

-The package is intended as a resource for lecturers of general relativity and it is envisaged that the diagrams be used as visual teaching aids for understanding the Schwarzchild metric.
+The package is intended as a resource for lecturers of general relativity and it is envisaged that the diagrams be used as visual teaching aids for understanding the Schwarzschild metric.
 A number of camera-ready PDF diagrams of black holes using a range of coordinate systems are presented as examples of the software's functionality; the software is extensively configurable to users' requirements.